aakriti-poudel-chhetri/eds240-nri-acs-viz/README.md

 ## Objective

 The objective of this assignment is to explore FEMA’s National Risk Index (NRI) data and identify visualization approaches that are most appropriate for both the data and intended audience.
-The assignment focuses on preparing and wrangling the data to ensure it is properly structured for visualization, and on building effective, responsible, accessible, and aesthetically pleasing visualizations using the R programming language—primarily with `{ggplot2}` and related extension packages.
+The assignment focuses on preparing and wrangling the data to ensure it is properly structured for visualization, and on building effective, responsible, accessible, and aesthetically pleasing visualizations using the R programming language with `{ggplot2}` and related extension packages.

 ## Repository Structure